“There is no off ramp;” Council commit to cutting development charges by 50%

 Read More

-Peterborough Politics Panel: Recapping week one of the municipal election campaign
+SWITCHBOARD: Peterborough politics panel recaps week one of the municipal election campaign

 Nominations for the 2026 Peterborough municipal election opened on Friday, May 1st at 8:30 AM.
 Trent Radio’s Evan Robins was there, along with a handful of other reporters from local media outlets.
 In this panel, CFFF Local Journalism Initiative reporter Evan Robins speaks to the Peterborough Examiner‘s Politics and City Hall Reporter, Sebastian Johnston-Lindsay, and…